 However, the following features of software are not protected by copyright:

-Databases, either in electronic or non-electronic form, benefit from the general copyright protection if they meet the originality requirement.
+Databases, either in electronic or non-electronic form, benefit from general copyright protection if they meet the originality requirement.

 Industrial designs benefit from copyright protection if they meet the originality requirement.
-They benefit from the general copyright protection, like any other original work.
+They benefit from general copyright protection, like any other original work.

-As well as copyright, industrial design owners can also benefit from protection under the unregistered Community design right, which offers a protection of three years from the date on which the design was first disclosed within the territory of the European Union.
+In addition to copyright, industrial design owners can also benefit from protection under the unregistered Community design right, which offers a protection of three years from the date on which the design was first disclosed within the territory of the European Union.

-Under French law, the organiser of a sporting event owns the exclusive rights on the image of the event – ie, the transmission of the sporting event has to be specifically authorised by its organiser.
+Under French law, the organiser of a sporting event owns the exclusive rights to the image of the event – ie, the transmission of the sporting event has to be specifically authorised by its organiser.
 This protection is not governed by copyright law, but rather by the French Sports Law Code.

-As regards museum exhibitions, aside from the copyright protection that would be granted to each work of art individually, the overall exhibition can benefit from copyright protection if it meets the originality requirement.
+Regarding museum exhibitions, aside from the copyright protection that would be granted to each work of art individually, the overall exhibition can benefit from copyright protection if it meets the originality requirement.